 Uncover exceptional CEOs

 Every year, hundreds of new CEOs are appointed.
 CEOs who have an A+ track record are often hidden among others.
-With our help, you can identify companies managed by these CEOs.
-We focus on stocks with a market capitalization of less than $2 billion.
+You can identify companies managed by these CEOs.
+Snowball Research focus on stocks with a market capitalization of less than $2 billion.

 Regional Management Corp.

 Summary: A micro-cap bank, Regional Management has appointed a former CEO of Citibank North America as its new CEO.
 During his tenure with Citibank North America, he oversaw a $130 billion balance sheet.
 In comparison, the total assets of Regional Management Corp. is approximately $610 million.
 Attracting such top-talent is a major positive for this micro-cap company.

 Identify red flags

 We’ll alert you if a company has appointed a new CEO with a questionable track record.

 Summary: The questionable track record of Mr. Fleming, new CEO: (a) As per the company’s (Nobilis Health) announcement on January 06, 2015, the financial statements for the year ended December 31, 2014, should no longer be relied upon.
 During that period, Mr. Fleming served as CFO.
 Instead of terminating him, the company has now promoted him as CEO. (b) During his tenure as CEO of Acro Energy, the company’s stock price tumbled by more than half, and within one year of his exit, the company filed for bankruptcy.